louiedinh/python-practice-projects/content/blog/programmers-bookshelf.md

     “In my whole life, I have known no wise people who didn't read all the time -- none, zero."
     - Charlie Munger

-As technologists surrounded by the latest and greatest, we tend to overlook one of the most important technologies of human history: the humble book.
-I'm not sure if it's just sampling bias, but readers are sparse in my programming circles.
+As technologists surrounded by the laptops and iPhones, we tend to overlook one of the most important technologies of human history: the humble book.
+I'm not sure if it's sampling bias, but readers are sparse in my programming circles.
 IMHO, it's a bit of a waste because books offer one of the greatest opportunities to increase your skills by leaps and bounds.

 If someone asked you, "Would you pay $5,000 for one of the world's greatest programmers to be your mentor for the next three months?", what would you say?
 Probably "Hell Yeah!".